cyberpunksdotcom/govdeals/docs/user_guide.md

 ## Overview

 The tracker aggregates listings that match your saved searches and presents them in a responsive dashboard.
-Daily refreshes ensure you have the latest price, status, and availability details.
+Daily refreshes ensure you have the latest price, status, and availability details, and the prototype stores data in a local SQLite database so results persist between sessions.

 ## Dashboard tour